 While the definition of marketing operations continues to evolve, the common basis revolves around optimizing marketing (and to some degree sales) performance.
-Like a CIO/COO who supports a CEO, Marketing Operations will support and advice a CMO.
+Like a CIO/COO who supports a CEO, Marketing Operations will support and advise a CMO.

 Marketing Operations Similarities

 Sales Operations – As mentioned, Sales Operations is a counterpart to sales.
-While working to achieve the same goal, improving revenue generation, the tactics, approach and audience vary.
+While working to achieve the same goal, improving revenue generation, the tactics, approach, and audience vary.

 Role / Background

 The talent for marketing operations comes from a variety of backgrounds including sales, engineering, analysts, and yes sometimes marketing.
 A few common attributes: